biyunwu/react-google-map-project/README.md

 ### Marker

-* Clicking any marker (restaurant) on the map trigers a fetching execution to get detailed info about the restaurant fron Foursquare.
+* Clicking any marker (restaurant) on the map trigers a fetching execution to get detailed info about the restaurant from Foursquare.

-* Then, the filtered info will be showed in the marker's info window.
-The info includes the restaurant's name, pricing tier, ethnic, rating, dilivery info, contact and address.
+* Then, the filtered info will be shown in the marker's info window.
+The info includes the restaurant's name, pricing tier, ethnic or regional flavor, rating, dilivery info, contact and address.
 Besides, the restaurant's official website and third party delivery wensite address are available, they are going to be embeded in the corresponding texts.

 * After the marker is cliked, the corresponding list item's backgorund in the sidebar changes.